 Even before your child receives a formal medical diagnosis, your local school district is a resource for referrals and services.
 For children birth to age 5, contact Help Me Grow Minnesota.
 For children over the age of 5, contact your local school district for special education services.

-If you need more help, contact your local county agency or tribal offices to identify providers in your area or to receive information on financial assistance.
+If you need additional assistance, contact your local county agency or tribal offices or Disability Hub MN to identify providers in your area or to receive information on financial assistance.
+For children over the age of 5, contact your local school district for special education services.

 People who provide services and supports for people who have autism spectrum disorder (ASD) or related conditions must evaluate and conduct assessments in a culturally responsive and sensitive way.
 This ensures accurate diagnosis and referral.
 Proper diagnosis and evaluation helps the person and family make informed choices and ensures they are referred to the right services and supports.

-Improving Cultural Competence: A Treatment Improvement Protocol (PDF) developed by the Substance Abuse and Mental Health Services Administration (SAMHSA)
+Improving Cultural Competence (PDF) developed by the Substance Abuse and Mental Health Services Administration (SAMHSA)

 Centers for Disease Control and Prevention guide: Practical Strategies for Culturally Competent Evaluation (PDF)